What to do before, during and the morning after a big night out to minimise the hangover.

 Alcohol irritates your digestive system and increases acidity levels, which is often what makes you feel nauseous.
 If you feel sick in the morning, opt for plain foods such as dry toast or biscuits, but avoid cereal as the fatty content in milk can increase sickness.

-Antacids such as Alka-Seltzer and Rennie will ease acidity, while a cup of ginger or chamomile tea can reduce queasiness and settle your stomach.
+Alka-Seltzer and Rennie antacids will ease acidity, while a cup of ginger or chamomile tea can reduce queasiness and settle your stomach.

 - Side step the fry-up

 When your body processes alcohol, it causes your blood sugar to drop, which is why you feel ravenously hungry the next day.
 Contrary to popular belief a fry-up is not a cure-all, as processing fat puts extra strain on your already stressed digestive system.

 Start your day with a substantial breakfast such as scrambled eggs on sourdough toast with baked beans.
 The beans and bread will steady your blood sugar levels, while eggs contain cysteine, an amino acid thought to mop-up the toxins in your liver.

 Rehydration sachets, usually used for treating diarrhoea, can speed up your hangover recovery, as they contain electrolytes that replace lost fluids quicker than water alone.
 Isotonic sports drinks can also help replace nutrients lost after a heavy drinking session, as will Berocca tablets, which contain vitamins B, C, calcium and magnesium.

 - Sweat it out

 A brisk jog or cardio session is probably the last thing on your to-do list after a heavy night out, but it will be worth it.
 Oxygen increases the rate at which toxins from alcohol are broken down in the body, speeding up recovery.
 Be brave, hit the gym and you’ll soon feel as good as new.